|Like most car-parks in Assen, most of the time, the free car|

 The parking situation at Addenbrookes is still in the news.
 While there might be a case for some pressure to get employees at the hospital to take alternative forms of transport, the patients are not generally going to hospital for fun, but because they have to.
 It's really not the time to try to change behaviour.

 Over here in Assen, hospital car parking is free.
 There is also good quality cycle parking.
 On the day I took these photos neither were full.
 The problem complained of by residents around Addenbrookes doesn't exist here.
+In fact, while car parking often causes consternation for British people, it is rarely an issue in the Netherlands.
+There are adequate spaces where there need to be spaces, and relatively little need for parking because of people cycling for a large proportion of journeys.

 In the Netherlands, more carrot is used than stick.
 It's lead to considerably more cycling than elsewhere, while driving has remained comparatively hassle free.